xeago/gradblog/graduation/extended-abstract.md

 > Apache Lucene™ is a high-performance, full-featured text search engine library written entirely in Java.
 It is a technology suitable for nearly any application that requires full-text search, especially cross-platform.
->
-> Apache Lucene is an open source project available for free download.
 > > From [http://lucene.apache.org/core/](http://lucene.apache.org/core).

 <!-- Some terms are unclear in the below paragraph. -->